noDE -- i3wm -- doc

 Alt+Enter open a terminal

-Super+r open ranger file manager (CLI)
+Super+r open lf file manager (CLI)

 Super+Shift+r open pcmanfm file manager (GUI)